General Information About Non-Small Cell Lung Cancer

 - Smoking increases the risk of non-small cell lung cancer.

-- Possible signs of non-small cell lung cancer include a cough that doesn't go away and shortness of breath.
+- Signs of non-small cell lung cancer include a cough that doesn't go away and shortness of breath.

 - Tests that examine the lungs are used to detect (find), diagnose, and stage non-small cell lung cancer.